Request Application Training for the Philips iU22

 XRES adaptive image processing: Real-time speckle reduction standard on the iU22 that also enhances edge definition.

 iSCAN intelligent optimization: Automatic one-button global image optimization standard on the Philips iU22 through AI adjustment of TGC, Doppler and receiver gain, compression curve, Doppler PRF, and Doppler baseline.

 iOPTIMIZE: Multiple technologies on the iU22 that provide a one-button approach to automatic and instant system adjustments to optimize performance for different patient sizes, flow states, and clinical requirements.
-A tissue specific imaging function adjusts over 4,000 parameters during the selection of a transducer or application.
+A tissue-specific imaging function adjusts over 4,000 parameters during the selection of a transducer or application.

-xMatrix: This is a 2 dimensional element array technology for transducers introduced on the Philips iU22 that improves image quality and also allows for real time views in multiple planes at once onscreen.
-This the only solution enables to visualize a dynamic heart by 3 D in real time.
-It can also generate more accurate 4D images without the need of a mechanical scanhead.
+xMatrix: This is a 2-dimensional element array technology for transducers introduced on the Philips iU22 that improves image quality and also allows for real-time views in multiple planes at once onscreen.
+This the only solution that enables us to visualize a dynamic heart in 3D in real-time.
+It can also generate more accurate 4D images without the need for a mechanical scan head.

 SonoCT: This Philips real-time compound imaging helps eliminate virtually all clutter and artifacts.
 It automatically selects the number of steering angles (up to 9) based on user-selected resolution/frame rate (Res/Speed) conditions on all curved and linear array transducers.
-It operates in conjunction with tissue harmonic Imaging, XRES imaging, volume modes, and duplex Doppler.
+It operates in conjunction with tissue Harmonic Imaging, XRES imaging, volume modes, and duplex Doppler.

 Advanced XRES: On the iU22 this adaptive image processing helps eliminate virtually all speckle noise and enhances border definition on all imaging transducers.